Autonomy-Network/frontend-challenge/README.md

 ```
 A deployed instance of the above contract is here https://ropsten.etherscan.io/address/0xfa0a8b60b2af537dec9832f72fd233e93e4c8463

-You would need to make and send a transaction to `newReq` in the Registry (0xB82Ae7779aB1742734fCE32A4b7fDBCf020F2667), which is the only function that you need to care about in the frontend that you actually send a transaction to.
+You would need to make and send a transaction to `newReq` in the Registry (0x3C901dc595105934D61DB70C2170D3a6834Cb8B7), which is the only function that you need to care about in the frontend that you actually send a transaction to.
 The interface is:
 ```
     /**
      * @notice  Creates a new request, logs the request info in an event, then saves
-     *          a hash of it on-chain in `_hashedReqs`
+     *          a hash of it on-chain in `_hashedReqs`.
+Uses the default for whether
+     *          to pay in ETH or AUTO
      * @param target    The contract address that needs to be called
      * @param referer       The referer to get rewarded for referring the sender
      *                      to using Autonomy.
 Usally the address of a dapp owner
      * @param callData  The calldata of the call that the request is to make, i.e.
      *                  the fcn identifier + inputs, encoded
      * @param ethForCall    The ETH to send with the call
-     * @param verifySender  Set to false
+     * @param verifyUser  Whether the 1st input of the calldata equals the sender.
+     *                      Needed for dapps to know who the sender is whilst
+     *                      ensuring that the sender intended
+     *                      that fcn and contract to be called - dapps will
+     *                      require that msg.sender is the Verified Forwarder,
+     *                      and only requests that have `verifyUser` = true will
+     *                      be forwarded via the Verified Forwarder, so any calls
+     *                      coming from it are guaranteed to have the 1st argument
+     *                      be the sender
-     * @param payWithAUTO   Whether the sender wants to pay for the request in AUTO
+     * @param insertFeeAmount     Whether the gas estimate of the executor should be inserted
-     *                      or ETH.
-Paying in AUTO reduces the fee
+     *                      into the callData
+     * @param isAlive       Whether or not the request should be deleted after it's executed
+     *                      for the first time.
+If `true`, the request will exist permanently
+     *                      (tho it can be cancelled any time), therefore executing the same
+     *                      request repeatedly aslong as the request is executable,
+     *                      and can be used to create fully autonomous contracts - the
+     *                      first single-celled cyber life.
+We are the gods now
-     * @return id   The id of the request, equal to the index in `_hashedReqs` */ function newReq( address target, address payable referer, bytes calldata callData, uint120 ethForCall, bool verifySender, bool payWithAUTO
+     * @return id   The id of the request, equal to the index in `_hashedReqs` */ function newReq( address target, address payable referer, bytes calldata callData, uint112 ethForCall, bool verifyUser, bool insertFeeAmount, bool isAlive
     ) external payable returns (uint id);
 ```